Countering the rhetoric: Hackney migrants speak out following a summer of discontent

 Augusta, 31, left Nigeria when she was eight, traveling to Italy to be reunited with her mother.
 In 2012 she came to the UK so she could start her legal education.
 Today, she is a children’s rights lawyer.

 “I have this very vivid memory of going to Hackney Migrant Centre at the time, because it was incredibly difficult to access immigration advice across London.
-But this was definitely a place where I knew that if I went out there and I queued, eventually, I would be welcome.
+But this was definitely a place where I knew that if I went out there and I queued, eventually, I would be able to get support for the young people I was supporting.

 “Ever since I remembered, there’s always been a provision of a hot meal or food, but also a great will to help some of the most vulnerable in our society.”

-The centre’s 60 volunteers (or ‘visitors’ as they call themselves) are often in a similar position to Augusta, mostly aspiring legal professionals, but not exclusively — with some older volunteers nearing retirement age.
+The centre’s 60 volunteers are often in a similar position to Augusta, mostly aspiring legal professionals, but not exclusively — with some older volunteers nearing retirement age.

 The centre offers a range of support services.
 Photograph: courtesy Hackney Migrant Centre